yassenshopov/technical-writing/README.md

 - Resembles this of a normal function
 - Define output, input arguments, and the expression of the function
-- Syntax depends on the number of expressions
+- Syntax depends on the number of arguments and expressions
--- dkfs;l
+1. No argument
+2. 1 argument
+3. Several args
+4. 1 expression
+5. Multiple expressions

 ## Usage of const/let